Welsh dictionary

 Practical Welsh grammar, Gramadeg Cymreig, by John Mendus Jones (1847)

-Compendious Welsh grammar by William Gambold (1843)
+Compendious Welsh grammar, Introduction to the Welsh language, by William Gambold (1843)

 Grammar of the Welsh language by William Owen Pughe (1832)